-Charles Gérald Genta was a Swiss designer and jeweler, known for his watch line of watches and for his design work developed with other watchmaking brands such as: IWC, Universal Genève, Patek Philippe and Audemars Piguet.
-Christie 'sin New York calls Genta's work "the Fabergé of watches", while The Wall Street Journal considers his watches "world's most complicated and pricey watches".
+Charles Gérald Genta was a Swiss designer and jeweler, known for the homonymous line of watches and for his design work developed with other watch brands such as: IWC, Universal genève, Patek Philippe e Audemars Piguet.
+Christie 's of New York calls the work of Genta "The Fabergé of watches", while The Wall Street Journal consider his watches "World's most complicated and pricey watches".

-Gerald Genta was born in 1931 in Geneva,Switzerland, to a Swiss mother and father from Piedmont.
-From a young age he showed a strong interest in the arts, especially painting and sculpture.
-At the age of 20 he undertook a training course in jewelry, obtaining a diploma in gold and jewelry processing.
+Gerald genta was born in 1931 a Geneva, from a Swiss mother and a father from Piedmont.
+From an early age he showed a keen interest in the arts, especially painting and sculpture.
+At the age of 20 he undertook a training course in the field of jewelry, obtaining a diploma in gold and jewelry processing.

 Considered one of the most important watch designers of the last 50 years, at the age of 20, Genta he obtained the Swiss federal diploma specializing in gold and jewelery.

 At the time, the design of watches was usually the result of an exchange of ideas between the houses and those who supplied them with the various parts.
 The years following the Second World War were also a not very brilliant period from the point of view of the aesthetics of the watches, which abandoned the Deco had taken on an austere and purely utilitarian aspect.